 - ½ teaspoon sea salt

-- 4 cups cooked brown rice for serving
+- 4 cups cooked brown rice or pasta for serving, optional

 - 1 lemon cut into wedges, for serving

-Dissolve the bouillon cube in the hot water.
-Re-constitute the soy curls by placing them in a bowl and pouring the broth over them.
+- Dissolve the bouillon in the hot water.
+Re-constitute the Soy Curls by placing them in a bowl and pouring the broth over them.
 Let them sit for about 15 minutes.
-Drain the soy curls, saving about a 1/2 - 1 cup of the broth.
+Drain the Soy Curls, saving 1/2 cup of the water.

-Heat 1 teaspoon of olive oil in large pan or skillet over medium high heat.
+- Heat 1 teaspoon of oil in large pan over medium high heat.
 Add the soy curls, 2 tablespoons of the lemon juice and 1 teaspoon of pepper.
-Cook until the soy curls begin to brown, stirring frequently.
-If they begin to stick use a little broth to moisten the pan.
+Cook until the Soy Curls begin to brown, stirring frequently, about 10 minutes.
+If they begin to stick use a little water or stock to moisten the pan.
 Once the soy curls have browned to your liking, remove them from the pan and set aside.

-Add the rest of the olive oil to the pan along with the onion and cook for about 5 minutes, until the onion becomes translucent.
-Add the broccoli, 1 teaspoon of pepper, the rosemary, garlic powder, sea salt and ½ cup of broth to the pan.
-Stir and cook for just a few minutes, until the broccoli turns bright green.
-Add the soy curls back into the pan along with the remaining 2 tablespoons of lemon juice and mix together to heat throughout.
-Add more broth to the pan if it seems too dry.
+- Add the rest of the oil to the pan along with the onion and cook for about 5 minutes, until the onion becomes translucent.
+Add the broccoli and cook for about five more minutes, until the broccoli turns bright green.
+Add the Soy Curls back to the pan along with the lemon juice mixture.
+Stir and cook for another 5 minutes or so, or until the mixture is heated throughout.